FIWARE-TMForum/Business-API-Ecosystem/doc/configuration-guide.rst

 When the TMF APIs are deployed from sources, the connection to the MySQL database is configured during the installation process setting up the jdbc connection as described in the *Installation and Administration* guide.

-On the other hand, the Docker image biz-ecosystem-apis which is used to the deploy TMF APIs using Docker uses two environment variables for configuring such connection. ::
+On the other hand, the Docker image biz-ecosystem-apis, which is used to the deploy TMF APIs using Docker, uses two environment variables for configuring such connection. ::

     MYSQL_ROOT_PASSWORD=my-secret-pw